wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

 ##Know the fundamentals

-If you are new to search development, the best way to think of faceted navigation is that it shows the possibilities for self-directed search.
-It’s a type of drill-down search experience, based on predefined filters, used for quickly narrowing down search results through point-and-click actions.
+If you are new to search development, the best way to think of faceted navigation is that it shows the possibilities for self-directed search. <!-- deleted by customization It's --><!-- keep by customization: begin --> It’s <!-- keep by customization: end --> a type of drill-down search experience, based on predefined filters, used for quickly narrowing down search results through point-and-click actions.

 **Interaction Model**

-The search experience for faceted navigation is iterative, so let’s start by understanding it as a sequence of queries that unfold in response to user actions.
+The search experience for faceted navigation is iterative, so <!-- deleted by customization let's --><!-- keep by customization: begin --> let’s <!-- keep by customization: end --> start by understanding it as a sequence of queries that unfold in response to user actions.

 The starting point is an application page that provides faceted navigation, typically placed on the periphery.
 Faceted navigation is often a tree structure, with checkboxes for each value, or clickable text.